 - Torres Strait Islander Flag

 They are usually supplied as Knitted Polyester 1830 x 915mm including a header with loops for a flagpole.
+These are quite suitable for regular outdoor use.

 If you require flags for display in a foyer, or similar location, we recommend you look at the range of Floor Display options available for purchase from Carroll & Richardson – Flagworld.
 They have a extensive range of bases, indoor flagpoles and flags finished a vertical sleeve suitable for the indoor poles.